Rates, discounts and monetary transactions

 Office costs (lump sum)

-Fixed allowance for office costs in the areas of Finance | Knowledge | ICT | HRM | Facilities | Communications
+Fixed reimbursement for office costs in the field of Finance | Knowledge | ICT | HRM | Facilities | Communication

 Parties